drug-design/course/docs/chapters/adme-case-studies.md

 #### Encainide

-Encainide was an anti-arrhythmic agent which blocked the Na+ channel excitatory current.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/encainide-cc994a52'><i class='fa fa-play' aria-hidden='true'></i></button>Encainide was an anti-arrhythmic agent which blocked the Na+ channel excitatory current.
 A major series of studies (CAST) examined whether drugs of this type could prevent sudden death in high-risk patients.
 These patients had frequent premature ventricular extrasystoles (PVCs) and reduced ventricular function following acute myocardial infarction.
 The placebo group was found to have lower mortality compared to the group treated with Encainide (and Flecainide).
 The excess number of new ischemic events in the placebo group equaled the excess number of deaths in the treated group indicating that new ischemia was converted to sudden death.
 *[f deat]: Food and Drug Administration.
 Agency in the USA responsible for safety regulations.